 - Unplanned downtime dropped by more than 50% since the project’s inception

-- Order fulfillment rate increased from the low 90s to 98%
+- Order fulfilment rate increased from the low 90s to 98%

 - Material yield losses reduced by between 21% and 79%

-- Water usage per liter of beverage improved by 49%
+- Water usage per litre of beverage improved by 49%

-- Electricity consumption per liter of beverage declined by 35%
+- Electricity consumption per litre of beverage declined by 35%

-- Fuel consumption per liter of beverage dropped by 41%
+- Fuel consumption per litre of beverage dropped by 41%

 With the odds seemingly stacked against success in the early stages, the Krones hot fill line was chosen for the TRACC pilot implementation.
 Challenges included: